lucaspcamargo/qt-sonic/README.md

 ## License

-The engine, and all code in this repo, are licensed under the MIT license.
+The engine, and all code in this repo, is licensed under the GPL V3.0 license.
 Dependencies have their own licenses.

-Any original assets made for this are hereby placed in the public domain, to the extent of their originality (if that makes sense).
+Any original assets made for this are hereby licensed as [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en), to the extent of their originality (if that makes any sense).

-I don't own many of the placeholder assets used thoughout this demo, those are property of their respective owners.
+I don't own many of the placeholder assets used thoughout this demo, those are the property of their respective owners.
+They can be scrapped and replaced on demand.

-Sonic is a property of SEGA and they own many of the placeholder assets.
+Sonic is a property of SEGA and they own most, if not all, of the placeholder assets.
 This is just a tech demo made for fun.